Refinitiv USD IBOR Consumer Cash Fallbacks Summary

 Consumers may use this page to check the spread-adjusted, SOFR-based replacement index, if it is being used by their lender for existing LIBOR-based loans converting to SOFR.

 Some loans, including some adjustable-rate mortgages, reverse mortgages, student loans, HELOCs, and credit cards, have interest rates that adjust based on the value of widely used indexes.
 One of the indexes is LIBOR.
 ICE LIBOR and LIBOR are registered trademarks of ICE Benchmark Administration Limited (IBA), and are used by Refinitiv with permission under licence by IBA.
-On June 30, 2023, LIBOR will be replaced with a different index, in many cases, based on SOFR (Secured Overnight Financing Rate).
-Your lender will give you information about changes to your interest rate, including the transition away from LIBOR.
+On June 30, 2023, LIBOR was replaced with a different index, in many cases, based on SOFR (Secured Overnight Financing Rate).
+Your lender will have given you information about changes to your interest rate, including the transition away from LIBOR.

 Note that the interest rate on a loan with an adjustable rate has two parts: the index and the margin.
 An index is a measure of interest rates generally that reflects trends in the overall economy, like LIBOR and SOFR.
 The margin is an extra percentage that the lender adds to the index.
 Your documents should identify the index and the margin for your loan.
 The index likely is described by its duration (for example, 12 month LIBOR).
 The margin might be expressed as a percent (for example, 3.0%) or it might be expressed as basis points (for example, 300 bps).